blackknight36/puppet-selinux/forge_modules/cups/README.md

         ppd         => "/Library/Printers/PPDs/Printer.ppd", # PPD file will be autorequired
     }

-- The `uri` identifies how you will connect to the printer. running `lpinfo -v` at the command line will give you some valid uri prefixes.
+- The uri identifies how you will connect to the printer. running `lpinfo -v` at the command line will give you some valid uri prefixes.
 - The description only appears in certain dialogs on linux and friends.
 On OSX the description is the actual name of the printer.
-- The `ppd` or `model` parameter specifies the "driver" to use with this printer.
+- The ppd or model parameter specifies the "driver" to use with this printer.
 You should use `model` wherever available because most driver software will install straight into the cups model directory.
 You can get a list of valid models by running `lpinfo -m` at the command line.
-You want the first space-delimited field of the output to go into the `model` field.

 Removing the printer "Basic_Printer" from the previous example: